 That’s why whenever people get bit by a dog, they file a dog bite claim against the owner, not the dog.

-In fact, even if you’re filing a dog claim, you must prove to court that you weren’t teasing, provoking, tormenting or abusing the dog before the dog bite took place.
+In fact, even if you’re filing a dog claim, you must prove to the court that you weren’t teasing, provoking, tormenting, or abusing the dog before the dog bite took place.